-The Difference Between a Pizza Steel and Pizza Stone
+What’s the Difference Between a Pizza Steel and Pizza Stone?

 More About Pizza Steels

-As its name indicates, pizza steels (also known as baking steels) are made purely from steel, and they are extremely efficient at conducting heat.
+Because they’re made from steel, pizza steels are extremely efficient at conducting heat.
 This basically means heat moves quickly from the steel to the pizza crust (or whatever happens to rest on its surface).
 In addition to transferring heat at lightning speed, pizza steels are also better at retaining heat than pizza stones.
 With these factors in mind, you can expect a pizza made on a baking steel to cook up a little faster.